-1.6 Committed Procedures
+3.4 Committed Procedures

-The following procedures will be followed to prevent degradation or destruction to the listed items.
+The previous procedures will be followed to prevent degradation or destruction of soils.

-1.6.1 Travel/Transport (Roads, Residences, Bridges, Etc.)
+3.5 Travel/Transport (Roads, Residences, Bridges, Etc.)

-The travel route between the Mine site and the scales located at 301 Murray Road SE, Albuquerque, NM is expected to follow Tinian Road north of the Contract Area northeast to Indian Service Route 474, then east to State Highway 197 northeast to US Highway 550, then south to Bernalillo, and south on I-25 to Albuquerque.
+The proposed travel route between the Mine site and Albuquerque, NM is expected to follow Tinian Road north of the Contract Area northeast to Indian Service Route 474, then east to State Highway 197 northeast to US Highway 550, then south to Bernalillo, and south on I-25 to scale in Albuquerque.
+Gross weight before delivery will be taken then tare weight to nearest scale after delivery will be taken for reporting.